villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

 We defined a module `ListOps` with a two variants of the function `list_length/1`.
 The first variant accepts a pattern matching an empty list.
 The pattern matching is also used in the function parameters with the syntax `[head|tail]` to extract the head element from the tail of the list, as introduced in the lists-chapter earlier.

-The second variant accepts a pattern for a non-empty list.
+The second variant accepts a pattern of a non-empty list.
 Remember that the function `hd\1`, which the syntax used maps to, raises an exception for an empty list, so an empty list does not match the pattern provided.

 The former variant of `list_length/1` returns a zero for an empty list, and the latter adds the result of a recursive call to `list_length/1` with the number one.